MonkeyBars3k/ReaScripts/README.md

 ### Tips
 - **Using just the pooled audio item feature:** Feel free to Superglue a _single audio item_ and make copies of that!
 Since every Superitem you copy is a pooled audio item, all you need to ensure all the copies stay updated is to Edit any one of the pooled Superitems and Reglue.
 - **Using just the container feature:** The most basic application of Superglue is probably just treating your Superitem as a container item that can be edited easily later, i.e. a more convenient way to group items.
+- Check out all the scripts that get installed when you sync the ReaPack repo.
+There are some very useful utilities, as well as the options window which enables numerous configurations for various use cases.

 ### Notes
 - Requires **Reaper v6.43** or newer